Home / 6WIND Solutions / 6WIND vRouter Overcomes Performance Challenges for 10/40/100 Gbps Networking – Part 2 with IPsec

 In this case the performance can be multiplied by 4 offloading crypto operations.

-As a conclusion 6WIND Turbo IPsec vRouter creates high performance for single IPsec tunnels by offloading crypto operations.
+Conclusion As a conclusion 6WIND Virtual Security Gateway vRouter creates high performance for single IPsec tunnels by offloading crypto operations.
 Packet ordering is preserved and no traffic engineering is required.

 Contact us today to discuss the performance requirements for your vRouter deployment scenarios.
 We are happy to share our expertise.